cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 }
 ```

-Now, you can run the application and follow the route `/main-boards/main` and you will see a fully functioning Movie Tracking application!
+Now, you can run the application and follow the route `/main-boards/main` and you will see a Movie Tracking application!

 ## Routing
 We designed this code in a way that `main-board` card is the default view.
-So, you can go to the `cardhost/cardstack/router.js` and replace the `path: '/'` section with the following code
+So, you can go to the `cardhost/cardstack/router.js` and replace the `path: '/'` section with the following code:

 ```js
 {
   path: '/',